Usage

 pip install django-filter

-from django_enum import EnumFilter
+from django_enum.filters import EnumFilter

 from django_filters.views import FilterView